zzzprojects/learn-orm/tutorials/ssis/packages.md

 # Packages

-A package is an organized collection of connections, control flow elements, data flow elements, event handlers, variables, parameters, and configurations, that you assemble using either the graphical design tools that SQL Server Integration Services provides, or build programmatically.
+A package is an organized collection of connections, control flow elements, data flow elements, event handlers, variables, parameters, and configurations, that you assemble using either the graphical design tools that SQL Server Integration Services provides or build programmatically.

  - The completed package is saved to SQL Server, the SSIS Package Store, or the file system, or you can deploy it to the SSIS server.
  - The package is the unit of work that is retrieved, executed, and saved.

-## How It Works?
+## How it works?

 When you first create a package, it is an empty object that does nothing.
 To add functionality to a package, you can add a control flow and one or more data flows to the package.